CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 &nbsp;
 ![Preserve Workflow (mandatory)](img/preserveworkflow.png "Preserve Workflow (mandatory)")
 &nbsp;
-"Initiate_Model_Server.xaml" is a mandatory workflow that needed to be initiated before any other workflow started.
+"ConfigureKonduitServing.xaml" is a mandatory workflow that needed to be initiated before any other workflow started.
 There are nothing much needed to be change in
-"Initiate_Model_Server.xaml" workflow. if you are using your own python script to serve, please refer above "Model Serving" steps to understand how to configure your own script in serving.
+"ConfigureKonduitServing.xaml" workflow. if you are using your own python script to serve, please refer above "Model Serving" steps to understand how to configure your own script in serving.
 &nbsp;
 ### Main.xaml Workflow :